Home

 "During this time their condition has often worsened, and their quality of life significantly reduced."

-Co-author of a report for the Neuropathy Trust Andrew Keen, himself a sufferer of the condition, said: "PN and NeP are not new conditions.
+Co-author of a report for the Neuropathy Trust Andrew Keen, himself a sufferer of the condition, said: "Peripheral Neuropathy and Neuropathy are not new conditions.
 What is new is the research that is exposing them as real physical illnesses which deserve more attention than they are at present given."

 He said there was an urgent need to educate GPs about peripheral neuropathy and improve fast-track patient and investigation practices.
 The report called for specific action by the government.

-More than 100 potential causes are thought to underlie the condition, including diabetes, cancer, and HIV.
+More than 100 potential causes are thought to underlie the condition, including CIDP, diabetes, cancer, and HIV.

 Dr Paul Watson at the Pain Society said: "It is a difficult condition to diagnose.
 Often people are missed."